filipv-k/aws/architect-associate/architect-associate.md

 7. Dedicated Hosts - with access to cores, etc. (e.g. in case you need Cores for licensing puroposes)
 8. Dedicated Instances

+## AMI = Amazon Machine Image

+* AMI is region dependent
+* AMI can be public - for free or for rent via AWS Marketplace
+* AMI is persisteted in S3